EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

 if [ "${RESOURCE_DISCOVERY_ENABLE_IAM}" = "yes" ]; then
   kubectl apply -f generated-iam.yaml

+  # The protected catalogue reuses the public catalogue's chart-managed
+  # database, so it needs the same DB credentials as a Secret.
+  kubectl apply -f generated-db-secret.yaml

   helm upgrade -i resource-catalogue-protected eoepca-dev/rm-resource-catalogue \
     --values generated-protected-values.yaml \